Eric Collins

-Eric Collins (born June 16, 1969) is an American play-by-play sports announcer, currently the voice of the NBA's Charlotte Hornets on FanDuel Sports Network Southeast and play-by-play announcer for NBA on Prime on Amazon Prime Video along with Ian Eagle, Kevin Harlan and Michael Grady.
-Collins is widely recognized for his energetic and passionate play-by-play style, marked by spontaneous catchphrases and an authentic enthusiasm for the Charlotte Hornets, which has made him a fan favorite and a distinctive voice in NBA broadcasting.
+Eric Collins (born June 16, 1969) is an American play-by-play sports announcer.
+He is currently the voice of the NBA's Charlotte Hornets on FanDuel Sports Network Southeast and a play-by-play announcer for NBA on Prime on Amazon Prime Video alongside Ian Eagle, Kevin Harlan, and Michael Grady.

 Education

 Born in Cleveland, Ohio, Collins is a graduate of St. Lawrence University.
 He earned a master's degree from Syracuse University's S. I. Newhouse School of Public Communications in 1992.